Scene One: I work out, so I can eat whatever I want.

 “But…I just worked out!” she whines.

-Before you’re so far gone in the horde of zombie foods that there’s no saving you, wouldn’t it be smart to learn that health and beauty are not built on momentary wins?
+Before you’re too deep in the horde of zombie foods that there’s no saving you, wouldn’t it be smart to learn that health and beauty are not built on momentary wins?
 A good workout at the gym or the occasional green salad at lunch—unless they are part of a larger lifestyle centered around a nutrient-rich diet—will not help you.
 Not even your genes can save you.
 Health is built on your knowledge of food.
 And beauty is built on health.
 Beauty, strength, and endurance are preserved and restored by a lifestyle of healthy choices.

 After you work out, your body needs: